-Universität Trier · 54286 Trier Fachbereich IV, BWL Prof. Dr. Laszlo Goerke Lehrstuhl für Personalökonomik Universitätsring 15 54296 Trier goerke@uni-trier.de Trier, 28.
-March 2023 Reading Course: Topics in Personnel Economics (14202567) Summer Semester 2023 1.
+Universität Trier · 54286 Trier Fachbereich IV, BWL Prof. Dr. Laszlo Goerke Lehrstuhl für Personalökonomik Universitätsring 15 54296 Trier goerke@uni-trier.de Trier, 14.
+March 2024 Reading Course: Topics in Personnel Economics (14202567) Summer Semester 2024 1.
 Content and organisation The Reading Course: Topics in Personnel Economics is based on selected chapters of Pietro Garibaldi's book Personnel Economics in Imperfect Labour Markets.
-The basic idea is that the students adopt the perspective of a lecture.
+The basic idea is that the students adopt the perspective of a lecturer.
 Individual students, or - depending on the number of participants - small groups of students, will prepare an assigned chapter or part of it.
 They will present its main content to all other course members.
 The format of the presentation is entirely up to the students.
 The main objective is to convey the content in such a way that it is understood and remembered by the other members of the course.
 To prepare the presentation, students work through the assigned chapter and comprehend its content and methodological approach.
 Furthermore, students are expected to find and analyse further academic publications (from textbooks, journals etc.), which help them to place the chapter's content into perspective and to enrich the subsequent presentation.
 This presentation of the chapter, or the relevant part of it, should last around 20 to 30 minutes in case of one student preparing it.
 If students prepare the presentation in (small) groups, the overall length should increase by about 10 minutes per additional group member.
 It is unlikely that the entire chapter can be presented.
 Hence, the presentation needs to focus on particularly relevant or important aspects.
 In addition to giving the presentation, students have to hand in the material, such as slides or exercises, with which they complement the presentation.
-The type and extent of the material provided are also entirely up to the students.
+The type and extent of the material provided is also entirely up to the students.
 We will look - depending on the number of participants - at the following chapters, which can be divided up if their content is presented by individual students.

 Chap.
 2: The Optimal Skills Ratio

 Chap.
 3: The Hours-Employment Trade-off

 Chap.
 4: Temporary or Permanent?

 Chap.
 6: Optimal Compensation Schemes: Foundation Chap.
 7: Pay for Performance with Wage Constraints Chap.
 9: Training & Human Capital Investment Chap.
 10: Training Investment in Imperfect Labour Markets The Reading Course: Topics in Personnel Economics can be taken independently of the Research Seminar: Personnel Economics.
-However, the dates will be co-ordinated, and both courses together make up the module Human Resource Management, Personnel Economics, and Organization B. 2.
-Preliminary schedule Please register in PORTA for the course such that I have an idea about the number of participants.
-The organisation of the course will take place via Stud.IP.
-You will be registered automatically for the course in Stud.IP about a day after you have registered via PORTA.
+However, the dates will be co-ordinated.
+Both courses together make up the module Human Resource Management, Personnel Economics, and Organization B. 2.
+Preliminary schedule Please register in PORTA for the course.
+Its organisation will take place via Stud.IP.
+You will be registered automatically for the course in Stud.IP after you have registered via PORTA.
 Since the first two weeks of the semester are reserved for teaching the 'Grundlagen-Modul' to first-semester Master-students, the Reading Course will commence in week 3.
-Please note that this semester some Thursdays will not be available for meetings due to, for example, bank holidays.

-Thursday, 04.05.2023, 09.00-12.00, Max-Weber-Raum, H 714, IAAEU (Campus II) Introduction to the module and the Reading Course and Research Seminar.
+Please note that some Thursdays will not be available for meetings due to, for example, bank holidays.
+Thursday, 02.05.2024, 09.00-12.00, C 22 Introduction to the module and the Reading Course and Research Seminar.
 Assignment of chapters & determination of presentation dates for the Reading Course.
-Thursday, 11.05.2023, Max-Weber-Raum, H 714, IAAEU (Campus II) 09.00 - 10.45: Reading Course: Preparing the presentation 11.00 - 12.00: Research Seminar: see separate announcement Tuesday, 23.05.2023: 8.30 - 12.00, Max-Weber-Raum, H 714, IAAEU (Campus II) Presentations I Thursday, 25.05.2023: 8.30 - 12.00, Max-Weber-Raum, H 714, IAAEU (Campus II) Presentations II
+Thursday, 16.05.2024, C 22 (Goerke & Hartmann) 09.00 - 10.45: Reading Course: Preparing the presentation I 11.00 - 12.00: Research Seminar: see separate announcement